NomeQ/open-gtfs-map/README.md

 # open-gtfs-map

+copyright 2017 NomeQ

-Generate stylized transit maps from GTFS data
+Generate stylized transit maps from GTFS data.
+Runs a Node/Express server and web application to process a standard GTFS feed and produce an interactive SVG map.

+## Installation

+open-gtfs-map requires Node JS, npm, and Express.

+- Install dependencies from application directory with `npm install`

 ## Running Instructions

-- Install dependencies with `npm install` from application directory
 - Run express server on port 3000 with `npm start`
 - Run in development mode with `npm devstart` (uses nodemon to refresh server on code change)